 Maturing a security program

-Kalles Group guides security appliance company in maturing its security program.
+Kalles Group guides a product and SaaS company in the Computer Networking industry to up-level its security program.

-An established security appliance company was looking to mature its security program.
+An established product and SaaS company in the Computer Networking industry was looking to mature its security program.
 The organization’s teams had limited experience in the security field and were looking to bolster their readiness with the guidance of Kalles Group.

 Due to limited experience, tasks were often completed in a rushed manner and the quality of work was beginning to suffer.
 The documents that did exist had improper use of security terminology and empty assumptions about security catch phrases.
 The knowledge base was also disorganized with no simple way to identify vulnerabilities or risks to the organization.